Enable conditional access support in the OneDrive sync app for Windows

 Conditional access control capabilities in Azure Active Directory offer simple ways for you to secure resources in the cloud.
-The new OneDrive sync client works with the conditional access control policies to ensure syncing is only done with compliant devices.
+The new OneDrive sync app works with the conditional access control policies to ensure syncing is only done with compliant devices.
 For example, you might require sync to be available only on domain-joined devices or devices that meet compliance as defined by the Mobile Device Management system (like Intune).

 For information about how conditional access works, see:

 We recommend using this feature together with silent account configuration for the best experience.
 The OneDrive sync app will automatically use ADAL, and will support both device-based and location-based conditional access policies.

 If you don't use silent account configuration, set the EnableADAL registry key:

 Setting this registry key configures the OneDrive sync app to use ADAL directly.

 The following are known issues with this release:

 If you create a new access policy after the device has authenticated, it may take up to twenty-four hours for the policy to take effect.

 In some cases, the user may be prompted for credentials twice.
 We are working on a fix for this issue.